opensavannah/ProjectResilience/_jobs/information/join-us.md

 title: Join Us
 permalink: /join/

-lede_markdown: We are looking for top talent in design, development, data analytics, user research, and product management.
+lede_markdown: We are a team of passionate, civic-minded professionals who work to bring the principles, values, and practices of the technology sector into government with one goal in mind: to improve the lives of Austin's residents.

 # DON'T EDIT ANYTHING BETWEEN THE <div> TAGS BELOW!
 ---